Skip to Content

 3. The manager clicks the link and signs in with their Google Workspace account

-4. The bot can now read messages sent in the Space within the last 15 minutes before each @mention
+4. The bot can now read the Space’s most recent messages (up to 10) from the past 24 hours before each @mention

 Once connected, on every @mention the bot automatically reads recent Space messages as context — understanding what the team was discussing before it was @mentioned.